sirnewton01/anon-ssh/README.md

 settings for the host and invoking themselves as a command passing context information via command line arguments.
 The two sides generally pass data through a pipe over SSH.
-The gemini command run in the capsule is very simple and looks like this, which is a slight variant of the standard protocol specification.
+The gemini command run in the capsule is very simple and looks like this, which is a slight variant of the standard Gemini protocol specification.

 ```
-ssh anonymous@example.com gemini /hello.gmi
+ssh capsule@example.com gemini /hello.gmi
 20 text/gemini; charset=utf-8<CR><LF>
 # Welcome to Example
 ...
 ```

+Note that the line that starts with 20 is the stderr, which is where status messages, warnings and errors are sent, basically anything that isn't content.
+This follows the C and UNIX standards and makes it much easier to redirect the content from the extra information.

 Describing the gemini interactions in this transparent way provides a great deal of flexibility in the client and server implementations.
 A client could